dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_3/Day1Part5GetOut/index.md

 ADC cast a toll of the dead, which took its toll on the nearest fire giant.
 Kalinar and Fennuris shot magic and arrows at the same giant, while the hydra continued to charge at the team.
 ADC created an ice wall to hurt the giants and hydra.

-Silvius tried to get past the wall where he saw the Snure and fire giants past with dimension door.
+Silvius, now far away from the rest of the team, tried to get past the wall where he saw the Snure and fire giants past with dimension door.
 He was knocked back and hurt.

 Czolg healed some of his wounds with a deep breath and speared the giant again.
 Oscorn cured more of Czolg's wounds, and told the team that if they needed to get out, they should come and touch him.